Jermu Gustafsson

-Jermu Gustafsson (born 22 June 1986) is a Finnish former footballer and current coach of the A Youth of FC Inter Turku.
+Jermu Pekka Gustafsson (born 22 June 1986) is a Finnish former footballer and current coach of the A Youth of FC Inter Turku.

 Career

 He played during his career for FC Inter Turku, VG-62 and FF Jaro.

 International career

 Gustafsson is member of the Finland national under-21 football team.
 He was captain of Finland team in the 2003 FIFA U-17 World Championship, which were held in Finland.